pluralsight/guides/draft/devops/using-mysql-docker-for-development/article.md

-# MySql in Docker for development
+# MySql Docker for development

 Gone are the days when a developer had to make a mess of their base OS by installing loads of software, because Docker has come to save the day.